WraithCadmus/stellaris-flair/README.md

 ## Current Environment

 This script is running on my NAS (CentOS 7) with Python 2.7 and ImageMagick (from EPEL) doing most of the heavy lifting.
-I did try using Pillow but it didn't like the DDS format, I don't know if that's my error, a shortcoming of DDS support in Pillow, or something awry with the files themselves
+I did try using Pillow but it didn't like the DDS format, I don't know if that's my error, a shortcoming of DDS support in Pillow, or something awry with the files themselves.

 ## Future improvements
 * More sprites